-Susan McCarthy is a Licensed Professional Counselor with over 34 years of experience working with young people in the public school setting as a professional school counselor.
-After graduating from college at the University of Florida in 1971, she moved to Atlanta and started her career as a classroom teacher in the secondary school setting.
-She recognized the emotional needs of the young people she taught and decided to pursue a career in the school-counseling field, earning two graduate degrees in Counseling Psychology at Georgia State University.
-Throughout the 30 plus years she spent in public education, Susan served as a professional school counselor at every school level from elementary to high school, which enabled her to work with students at every developmental level from early childhood through late adolescence.
+Susan McCarthy is a Licensed Professional Counselor with over 35 years of experience working with young people in the public school setting as a teacher and as a professional school counselor.
+After graduating from college at the University of Florida, she moved to Atlanta and started her career as a classroom teacher in the secondary school setting.
+She recognized the emotional needs of the young people she taught and decided to pursue a career in the School-Counseling field, earning two graduate degrees in Counseling Psychology at Georgia State University.
+Throughout the 35 plus years she spent in public education, Susan served as a professional school counselor at every school level from elementary to high school, which enabled her to work with students at every developmental level from early childhood through late adolescence.

-Susan's interest in providing leadership in the school counseling field led her to work at the Georgia Department of Education as a school counseling consultant, where she was responsible for designing training programs for school counselors to enhance their professional development.
-As a consultant, she presented workshops throughout the state of Georgia on various topics relating to the school counselor field.
-She later served in an administrative capacity, directing a school counseling program in a local school system. .
-Additionally, Susan became involved in leadership activities through her professional association with the Georgia School Counselors Association.
-Her leadership activities included editing the professional journal and newsletter of the association, and serving as President of GSCA in 2005-2006.
-Susan plans to continue her support of professional school counseling programs by serving as a consultant to school systems who are looking to implement comprehensive counseling programs based on the American School Counselor Association's National Model for School Counseling Programs.
+Susan's interest in providing leadership in the school counseling field led her to work at the Georgia Department of Education as a School Counseling consultant, where she was responsible for designing training programs for school counselors to enhance their professional development.
+As a consultant, she presented workshops state-wide in Georgia on various topics relating to the school counseling field.
+She was selected to be a trainer in the implementation of the ASCA National Standards and Model for School Counseling Programs.
+She later served in an administrative capacity, by serving as the Director of the School Counseling program in a large metro school system.